 Market makers are responsible for continuity and liquidity in the market.
 It is usually an individual for a firm that quotes both a buy and a sell price for stocks that they currently have in their inventory.
 They hope to make a profit on the spread, (the difference between the bid and offer).

 I always try to tell people what they need to do in order to have a legitimate shot at become a successful trader, but it dawned on me that I rarely point out the equally important factors that cause as many as 90% of all new traders to fail.
 By fail we mean lose money since that is what this game is really all about, success equates to making money while failure is associated with losing money.
-Of course there are different degrees of success and failure, and then what do we consider breaking even?
-But, for now lets just concentrate on common flaws or mistakes that are the recipe for a failed career as a trader.

 The need for speed is a phrase that comes up frequently among those swing and day traders who use the news wires to identify potential trades.
 The news wires are constantly putting forth new stories containing information that can affect the value of a stock.
 How the trader interprets this information will determine the position he decides to take, if any.